 Take advantage of this fantastic opportunity for students!
 Fully paying academics can bring a student for only €820.
 Unfortunately, Postdocs are not eligible.
 Both registration packages include; accommodation for the 31 October and 01, 02 November 2021 (on a shared basis for students) and a food and beverage package for the conference period.
 Once registered, please contact Laura Trundle to obtain a special registration link for your student.

 We have four €500 registration grants available for postdocs and students.
-Please submit an abstract for oral or poster consideration via email to Laura along with a short message outlining why you would benefit from receiving one of our grants.
-The deadline for this grant application is Monday 18th January 2021.
+Please submit an abstract for oral or poster consideration via email to Laura Trundle along with a short message outlining why you would benefit from receiving one of our grants.
+The deadline for this grant application is Monday 26th April 2021.

 Alessandro Annibaldi (Center for Molecular Medicine Cologne)